newville/wxmplot/doc/comparisons.rst

         #w.plcol0(1)

 which is not too bad from the point of view of "brevity".
-But it is actually not complete code, so it is not clear how to actually run the example -- some sort of `import` must be missing.
+But it is actually not complete code.
+It is not clear how to actually run the example -- some sort of `import` must be missing.
 The result at http://plplot.sourceforge.net/examples-data/demo00/x00.01.png is not too bad, though a bit hard to call "beautiful".
 I believe `PLPlot` has essentially no interactivity for the plots themselves, though some programs may be able to have the user advance through a series of plots.
+It is also not clear how supported or actively maintained this library is.

 Converting that to `wxmplot` would be::